MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.Sql/New-AzureRmSqlDatabaseCopy.md

 ## DESCRIPTION
 The **New-AzureRmSqlDatabaseCopy** cmdlet creates a copy of an ssSDS that uses the snapshot of the data at the current time.
-Use this cmdlet instead of the [Start-AzureSqlDatabaseCopy](./Start-AzureSqlDatabaseCopy.md) cmdlet to create a one-time database copy.
+Use this cmdlet instead of the Start-AzureRmSqlDatabaseCopy cmdlet to create a one-time database copy.

 This cmdlet returns the **Database** object of the copy.